OpenEMS/openems/SECURITY.md

 - User-specific deployment hardening and operations (users are responsible for their deployments)
 - Local environment hardening and network perimeter security
 - Vulnerabilities only in third-party dependencies not maintained by OpenEMS
-- Forks and custom downstream variants
+- Vulnerabilities that exist only in forks or downstream variants and are not reproducible in this repository
 - Unsupported/older versions

 Contributions on deployment documentation are still welcome, and deployment best-practice discussions are encouraged in the OpenEMS Community.